Insurance Regulations

-The Health Insurance (Amendment Act) 2007 provides that a risk equalisation scheme is to apply to registered health insurance providers and providers that are ceased to be registered providers.
-If repealed the former three-year exemption from risk equalisation for new entrants to the market.
+The Health Insurance (Amendment Act) 2007 provides that a risk equalisation scheme is to apply to registered health insurance providers and providers that have ceased to be registered providers.
+The former three-year exemption from risk equalisation for new entrants to the market is repealed,

-The legislation reaffirmed the objectives of the Health Insurance Acts including ensuring access to medical insurance cover for all consumers without differentiation in respect of age or health status, enhancing intergenerational solidarity, community rated health insurance and related measures.
+The legislation reaffirmed the objectives of the Health Insurance Acts, including ensuring access to medical insurance coverage for all consumers without differentiation in respect of age or health status, enhancing intergenerational solidarity, community-rated health insurance and related measures.

-The principal objective of the Minister and the Health Insurance Authority is to ensure in the interests of the common good, that e access to the health insurance coverage available to all with no differentiation based on age or health status.
+The principal objective of the Minister and the Health Insurance Authority is to ensure, in the interests of the common good, that access to health insurance coverage is available to all with no differentiation based on age or health status.
 This does not affect the operation of discounts allowed below or the capacity to apply late entry loading.
 Insurers may not engage in practices or agreements against these principal objectives.

-Provision is made to ensure community rated health insurance contracts are available to all persons without differentiation irrespective of age or health status other than in limited circumstances which relate principally to children, members of restricted membership providers or where loading would apply under lifetime community rating.
-Community ratings are measures which in whole or in part. seek to achieve the principal objective mentioned above.
+Provision is made to ensure community-rated health insurance contracts are available to all persons without differentiation irrespective of age or health status other than in limited circumstances that relate principally to children, members of restricted membership providers, or where loading would apply under lifetime community rating.
+Community ratings are measures in whole or in part which seek to achieve the principal objective mentioned above.

 There is provision for an application of a lifetime community rating and late entry loadings on persons who do not take out cover until later in life. when their claim cost would be expected to be at a higher level such that they are not contributing to the intergenerational solidarity to the same extent.